thiagorossener/jekflix-template/_posts/2025-2-15-ANN-OptionPricing-DeltaHedging.md

 ![Screenshot 2025-02-15 at 3 03 37 PM](https://github.com/user-attachments/assets/05f76006-db4d-4a86-8488-0b2f77adf7fa)

 Furthermore, we investigate the pricing performance by moneyness and maturity.
 Figure 4 above shows the pricing error as a function of moneyness.
 The red horizontal line divides the ITM options (above) from the OTM options (below).
-For the BS model, the dispersion on the left side of the mean is bigger in magnitude compared to the ANN model.
-Hence, **the options tend to be more underpriced by the BS model than the ANN model**.
+**For the BS model, the dispersion on the left side of the mean is bigger in magnitude compared to the ANN model.
+Hence, **the options tend to be more underpriced by the BS model than the ANN model****.
-  - This means that the residuals (differences between observed and model-predicted prices) are more negatively skewed in prediction errors.
+  - This means that the residuals (differences between observed and model-predicted prices) in the BS model are more negatively skewed in prediction errors.
 This means that there are more instances where the model's predictions exceed the actual prices than the instances where the predictions are below the actual prices.
 This indicates that the BS model frequently predicts higher values than the actual market prices of the options -- hence, options appear to be underpriced by the model.

 ![Screenshot 2025-02-15 at 3 11 12 PM](https://github.com/user-attachments/assets/3cdde6f4-d6c3-4a3f-bb58-7f0a92852044)